Communicating without words

 • Eye contact

 From the minute they are born, children start using these pre-language skills to communicate their needs and wants.
-For example, they might smile when they are happy, or point for an adult to ass them something.
+For example, they might smile when they are happy, or point for an adult to ask them something.

 However, no matter how skilled they are at using these skills, they do not realise that by using sounds, facial expressions and gestures they are communicating messages until they see their parent or support network respond to these messages consistently.
 When this happens children start to use their interaction skills with a purpose to engage and communicate.